Shravani301/Library_Management/README.md

 Overall, this project is being developed to help the library administration, maintain the library in the best way possible and also reduce human efforts.
 It reduces the complexities and has user friendly operations and designing.

 # Instruction while executing the project:
-Firstly, you check if jdk is available or not in that machine.
+Firstly, you check if jdk is available or not in that machine. <br>
-At the time of running you must check if the used database is available in the database or not.
+At the time of running you must check if the used database is available in the database or not.<br>
-Next, check jdbc connection and closing connection.
+Next, check jdbc connection and closing connection.<br>
-First run the Apache server and MySQL otherwise you will get an error communication link failure.
+First run the Apache server and MySQL otherwise you will get an error communication link failure.<br>
-You must check libraries in that project libraries:
+# You must check libraries in that project libraries:
-Jre 8 or above version (it is used to compile and run) mysql connector j 8.0 (it is used to connect java and database) rs2xml (it is used to show the retrieved in the form of tables).
+Jre 8 or above version (it is used to compile and run)<br>
+mysql connector j 8.0 (it is used to connect java and database).<br>
+rs2xml (it is used to show the retrieved in the form of tables).